vincentkwok21/vincentkwok21.github.io/_posts/2023-07-14-Proximity-Sensor-Light.md

 it is filled with many quality of life methods and variables that enable programmers to easily create and display color gradients, timings, and display settings.
 I found the syntax of this entire dictionary was very similar to my adventures into the GLSL programming language, the syntax of RGBA, color gradients and more were almost exactly the same.
 GLSL though is much more math and computationally intensive than arduino, which makes sense considering the operational compatibilities of the Arduino in complicated tasks.
 I found [Scott Marley's](https://www.youtube.com/playlist?list=PLgXkGn3BBAGi5dTOCuEwrLuFtfz0kGFTC) tutorials on FastLED to be very helpful.
-I ended up wathcing the entire series even though I really only used the first 2 videos of information. learning about LED color and programming is a really interesting physics lesson in of itself!
+I ended up watching the entire series even though I really only used the first 2 videos of information. learning about LED color and programming is a really interesting physics lesson in of itself!

 I first began with the basics, how to change independent LED's as well as using predefined keywords to specify colors.
 I have attached the code for this post